mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 We strongly advise our clients not to communicate our assessments as audits to their teams.

-#### Collaboration, not intervention
+### Collaboration, not intervention

 In a similar fashion, when we augment a team (with engineers, architects, designers or managers, sometimes all of the above), we work hard to ensure this work is collaborative and not perceived as a mandated intervention.

 Internal framing of augmentation work as such is key, as well.

-Otherwise, once we start the collaboration, it'll be an uphill battle earning the trust of our colleagues on the client side.
+We're complementing the team until they no longer need us.

-#### Alignment on scope
+### Alignment on scope

 An engagement can take many shapes and forms.
 It can have a tightly bounded scope like updating the runtime and dependencies of a given codebase, or much broader and open ended, as with continuous assessment of team processes and practices.
 Sometimes implementation work might be done in tandem with continuous assessment and counselling, too.